clamsproject/mmif/specifications/notes/vocabulary-redesign.md

 }
 ```

-My suggestion is to use something slightely different, here shown for an image and a text:
+My suggestion is to use something slightly differentand represent them as two documents, here shown for an image and a text:

 ```json
 {